Lazarous Kambole

 Lazarous Kambole (born 20 January 1994) is a Zambian footballer who plays as a forward for Young Africans and the Zambia national football team.

 Career

 Young Africans

 Following his release by Kaizer Chiefs at the end of the 2021–22 season, Kambole joined Tanzanian club Young Africans, signing a two-year deal with the club.
+In January 2023 he was loaned to ZESCO United for the rest of the season.